tcottrell321/Election_Analysis/README.md

 Challenge 3 asked us to modify the code to calculate:
 1) Total Votes By County
 2) Total Percentage By County
+3) The County with the highest turnout

 ## Challenge Summary
 This additional analysis showed that:
 1) Jefferson County received 38,855 total votes equal to 10.5% of the total votes cast
 2) Denver County received 306,055 total votes equal to 82.8% of the total votes cast.
 3) Arapahoe Count received 24,801 total votes equal to 6.7% of the toal votes cast.
+4) Denver was the highest turnout county.

 end